 - Cool slightly and serve.

-- You can serve Apple Crisp warm, cold, or at room temperature.
+- Serving Suggestion: You can serve Apple Crisp warm, cold, or at room temperature.
 If desired, serve topped with a dollop of whipped cream or a scoop of vanilla ice cream.

-- Store leftovers wrapped in the fridge for up to 5 days.
+- Storage: Store leftovers wrapped in the fridge for up to 1 week.

 - To Reheat: Apple Crisp reheats well in the microwave.
 Or you can reheat the entire dish of Apple Crisp in a 350F oven (uncovered) until warm throughout, about 15 to 30 minutes.